-How do you pack an entire journey of change into a short film?
+How do you pack an entire journey of change into your screenwriting?

 24. Who likes short shorts?